MikeBishop/alt-svc-bis/draft-bishop-httpbis-distributed-origin.md

 which has not indicated support for this extension ({{altsvc-params}}).
 Alternatives MUST be prepared to receive requests for any resource in the origin.
-However, the alternative MAY respond with a 421 (Misdirected Request) to any request it is unable to server.
+However, the alternative MAY respond with a 421 (Misdirected Request) to any request it is unable to serve.

 ## Indicating Support for Alt-Svc Parameters {#altsvc-params}